 - Any person who may be within six feet of another person outside of their household should wear a non-medical mask, and practice hand hygiene before putting on the mask and before and after removing the mask.

-- Singing is permitted provided singers/vocalists are a minimum of 3.5 metres (12 feet) apart from each other and everyone else.
-The same distancing applies to singing at home-based gatherings.
+- The same distancing applies to singing at home-based gatherings.

 - Associated activities including education programs, meetings, meals, etc. are not covered by this guidance – please refer to guidance for those areas.